The new ergonomic legislation requires employees in summary to:

 Khan K., Bruckner P., (2011).
 Clinical Sports Medicine 4th Edition.
 Australia.
 McGraw-Hill Australia

-If you’re one of the millions of office workers in the world, you will appreciate being able to sit comfortably for long hours at your desk.
+If you’re one of the millions of Covid19 home office workers in the world, you will appreciate being able to sit comfortably for long hours at your desk.

-The chair is the centre of your computer and desk workstation.
+The chair is the centre of your workstation.
 Everything pivots around it.
-Do you know to position your chair correctly so that you’re comfortable while you work?
-Follow these 4 steps:
+To sit comfortably follow these 4 steps:

 1. Elevate Your Chair to the correct Height